- Positive Sex for Survivors

 Positive Sex for Survivors

-- You deserve to have a healthy sex life
+- You deserve to have a healthy and enjoyable sex life.

-- It is important to find a way to separate sexual assault and sex
+- It is important to find healthy ways to separate sexual violence and sex.

-- It’s ok to say no to sex (or to say no in any context, and why that can be hard for survivors)
+- It’s okay to say “no” to sex (or to say no in any context).

-- It’s ok to want sex (it doesn’t mean you wanted the sexual assault)
+- It’s okay to want sex (it doesn’t mean you wanted the sexual violence).

-- Self-love can help reclaim a positive sexual experience
+- Self-love can help you reclaim a positive sexual experience.

-- Communicate what you really want: It is important that your actions match your words.
-Say “yes” when you mean “yes” and say “no” when you mean “no.” The absence of consent does not automatically give consent, consent must be clearly gained.
+- Communicate what you really want, It is important your actions match your words.
+Say “yes” when you mean “yes” and say “no” when you mean “no.” The absence of consent does not automatically give consent; consent must be clearly gained.

 - Know your sexual intentions and limits and communicate them clearly.
 You have the right to say “no” to any unwanted sexual contact.
 Tell the person you are with how far you want to go, what you want and don’t want to do, and when you want to stop – before getting intimate.
 If you are uncertain about what you want, ask your partner to respect your feelings.